pivovarit/throwing-function/README.md

     ThrowingFunction<String, URI, URISyntaxException> toUri = URI::new;

-and use them seamlessly with native `java.util.function` classes by using a custom `ThrowingFunction#unchecked` adapter:
+and use them seamlessly with native `java.util.function` classes by using custom `ThrowingFunction#unchecked` adapters:

     ...stream()
       .map(unchecked(URI::new)) // static import of ThrowingFunction#unchecked